 AHT is one of the most commonly-tracked call center KPIs, and lowering it can be a great goal.
 That said, QA managers can’t afford to let speed become the priority over effective customer support.

-AHT is just one piece of the CX puzzle that should be viewed within the context of other metrics such as First Call Resolution and QA scores.
+AHT is just one piece of the CX puzzle that should be viewed within the context of other metrics such as First Contact Resolution and QA scores.